 This is event is available for participation on an ongoing basis

-The Congo Basin forest is the second largest contiguous moist tropical forest in the world and plays a key role in securing the livelihoods of Central African citizens.
-The forest also provides critical habitat for biodiversity conservation and supplies vital regional and worldwide ecological services.
-Thus, CARPE was initiated as a regional program in order to promote sustainable natural resource management in the Congo Basin.
+The Congo Basin forest is the second largest contiguous tropical forest in the world and plays a key role in securing the livelihoods of Central African citizens.
+The forest also provides critical habitat for biodiversity conservation, and supplies vital regional and worldwide ecological services.
+CARPE was therefore initiated as a regional programme, in order to promote sustainable natural resource management in the Congo Basin.